sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code.md

 only lost one point to Sam today.
 He's at 1208, and I'm at 1224.
 I did gain 11 points on Ryan today, but I fully expect to loose those back promptly.
 Colin and Kelly are leagues ahead of all of us at 1327 and 1311, respectively.

+So far, we have had five people get on the global leaderboard from Mines: myself (115 points), Aiden (104), Colin (69), Kelly (13), and Ryan (11).
+Last year, only one person (Colin) leaderboarded at all, so it's awesome to have so many people who've gotten to the top 100 from Mines!